Every child is an artist. The problem is how to remain an artist once he grows up. —Pablo Picasso

 Art Clubs and Studio

 LSWA students also choose between many art themed clubs to participate in every week.
-Current club offerings include Practical Arts, Art & Tech, Bullet Journaling, Comic Book Creators, and New Mediums.
-LHSP also students have access to the art studio 24 hours a day, 7 days a week.
+Current club offerings include Practically Arts, JustArt, and Photography.
+Previous club offerings included Art & Tech, Bullet Journaling, Comic Book Creators, and New Mediums.
+LSWA students also have access to the art studio 24 hours a day, 7 days a week.